ropensci/geojsonio/cran-comments.md

 ## Reverse dependencies

-I have run R CMD check on the 14 reverse dependencies.
+I have run R CMD check on the 10 reverse dependencies.
 Summary at <https://github.com/ropensci/geojsonio/blob/master/revdep/README.md>.
 No problems were found related to this package.

 -------

-This version swaps out two package dependencies for other packages.
+This version swaps out two package dependencies for other packages, and adds params to a few functions.

 Thanks!
 Scott Chamberlain